bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 # Project setup

-Enough with the introduction, lets make a game!
+Enough with the introductions, lets make a game!

 While LibGDX supports multiple platforms, with this blogpost, we will focus on making a small game for a desktop environment.
 To get started we need an empty gradle Kotlin project.
 Fire up your favorite editor and create a Kotlin project.